l2beat/l2beat/docs/activity.md

 ## Introduction

 Within L2BEAT💗 we have an [Activity](https://l2beat.com/scaling/activity) tab which tracks activity of scaling solutions.
-'Activity' in this context refers to the range of transactions that occur on each chain.
+'Activity' in this context refers to the amount of transactions that occur on each chain.
 Configuring activity tracking for different projects is straightforward, especially for those that support eth_getBlock RPC methods.
 This configuration process is managed individually for each project through their respective .ts (TypeScript) files.